Milperra massacre: Trial

 The court case following the "Milperra Massacre" was at the time one of the largest in Australian history.
 In total 43 people were charged with seven counts of murder under the doctrine of "common purpose" charges against 10 were dropped before trial and Bernard "Bernie" Podgorski, secretary of the Bandidos, was granted immunity after turning Queen's Evidence.
 Solicitor Christopher Murphy acted for the Bandidos' members charged over the incident.
-Greg James QC, represented all but one of the Bandidos' members during their trial, that being Colin Campbell.
-Greg James QC was Juniored by a number of Juniors including John Korn, Kenneth Rosin, Andrew Martin and Philip Young.
-Mr. Campbell was represented by Mr Greg Woods QC.
+Greg James QC represented all but one of the Bandidos' members during their trial, the exception being Colin Campbell, who was represented by Greg Woods QC.
+Greg James QC was Juniored by a number of Juniors, including John Korn, Kenneth Rosin, Andrew Martin and Philip Young.
 Anthony "Snoddy" Spencer, the Bandidos National President, hanged himself in prison before he could stand trial.
 Michael Alan Viney QC was the lead Crown Prosecutor for the committal hearing and the trial.